 Multiple DUI’s, reckless driving and speeding violations that are 40 mph over the limit can quickly get you declined.

 When your driving history gets you declined, let’s talk about it.
 We’ll reach out to underwriters on your behalf to see if we can get life insurance for you at a reasonable rate.

 Denied Life Insurance Due to Lab Results

-Everything seems fine, and then you take your paramedical exam and get declined…uugh.
+Everything seems fine, and then you take your life insurance medical exam, aka paramedical exam and get declined…uugh.

 It happens sometimes, and I can say that in the past 20 years most of these cases end up being insurable.

 Life insurers are quick to decline or postpone coverage for unexpected lab results.

 The first thing you should do is request a copy of your lab results.

 Some common lab results that may get you declined.